justinmklam/personal-blog/content/posts/2026/07/elytra-keyboard-review/index.md

 >
 > If you decide to purchase one, you can use my [referral link](https://elimkeys.com/?ref=ngemobbm) and coupon code `GLEEFULMOLE` for 3% off.

-I've spent the while gradually falling down the ergonomic keyboard rabbit hole.
-It started with a [Corne](/posts/2025/05/corne-keyboard/), then a [Skeletyl](/posts/2025/08/handwired-skeletyl/), then a Keyball, and somewhere along the way I convinced myself that [36 keys was a perfectly reasonable](/posts/2025/07/36-key-layout/) number of keys for a keyboard.

-The funny thing is that none of those keyboards are particularly easy to recommend to someone who's never used an ergonomic keyboard before.
+Being in the ergonomic keyboard rabbit hole means that I spend a lot of time thinking about and trying different keyboards.
+Sadly, I realized that none of them are particularly easy to recommend to someone who's never used an ergonomic keyboard before, or to someone who doesn’t want it to become a hobby.

-The [Elytra](https://elimkeys.com/products/elytra) is a keyboard for people who want the main ergonomic benefit of a split keyboard without diving into the mental gymnastics of column stagger, layers, and getting strange looks by every person who walks by your desk.
+A new keyboard company called ElimKeys recently reached out and asked if I wanted to try their newly released keyboard, the [Elytra](https://elimkeys.com/products/elytra).
+It appears to be a keyboard catered for people who want the main ergonomic benefit of a split keyboard without diving into the mental gymnastics of column stagger, layers, and getting strange looks by every person who walks by your desk.

 Turns out the majority of people fall into this category!

 After using split ergonomic keyboards for a while, it's easy to forget how much weirdness one quietly accepts.
-The [first time I used a Corne](/posts/2025/05/corne-keyboard/), I faced a steep learning curve: I had to relearn where letters lived, then I had to learn layers, then combos, then I started thinking about whether I really needed a quotation mark on the main layer... which was probably a reasonable moment for self-reflection of how I was spending my limited brainpower.
+The [first time I used a Corne](/posts/2025/05/corne-keyboard/), I faced a steep learning curve: I had to relearn where letters lived, then I had to learn layers, then combos, then somewhere along the way I convinced myself that [36 keys was a perfectly reasonable](/posts/2025/07/36-key-layout/) number of keys for a keyboard... which was probably a reasonable moment for self-reflection of how I was spending my limited brainpower.

 The Elytra goes in the opposite direction.
 It keeps the familiar row-staggered layout, splits the keyboard into two halves, adds wireless, uses low-profile switches, and wraps the whole thing in a very nicely machined aluminum case.